apache/accumulo-access/SPECIFICATION.md

 # AccessExpression Specification

 This document specifies the format of an Apache Accumulo AccessExpression.
-An AccessExpression is an encoding of a boolean expression of the attributes that a subject is required to have to access a particular piece of data.
+An AccessExpression is an encoding of a boolean expression of the attributes that an entity is required to have to access a particular piece of data.

 ## Syntax